Roger0432/CV-Project/README.md

     ```

 5. Download a video from the UA-DETRAC dataset (or use your own) and save it to the `data/` folder.

+    To download the official UA-DETRAC training dataset (images and annotations) via command line (using Kaggle):

+    ```bash
+    pip install kaggle

+    # Navigate to the data directory (created in step 2)
+    cd data

+    # Download and unzip the dataset
+    kaggle datasets download dtrnngc/ua-detrac-dataset --unzip
+    ```

 ##  Configuration